 <item>

-<guid isPermaLink="true">https://community.hibob.com/tactical-process-design-vqhlekl9/post/if-your-company-gave-you-back-5-hours-a-week-thanks-to-ai-how-would-you-1ic1eMslA5f4s5w</guid>
+<guid isPermaLink="true">https://community.hibob.com/deib-hqlghm6v/post/awareness-days-matter-but-what-happens-the-day-after-fy5wiiE638TBYQb</guid>

 </item>